QuantEcon/lecture-source-jl/rst_files/testing.rst

 .. figure:: /_static/figures/testing-output.png
     :scale: 60%

-From here, we can use our package's functions in the usual way.
-This lets us produce neat output examples, without re-defining everything
+From here, we can use our package's functions in the usual way

+This lets us produce neat output documents, without pasting the whole codebase

 We can also edit it interactively inside the notebook